| Last updated

 Every year, on the final Sunday of October, Brits put their clocks back by one hour to beckon in winter's longer nights.

 The switch to British Summer Time (also known as Daylight Saving Time) in March - and Greenwich Mean Time (GMT) in October - are annual rituals that have been in place since 1916.

 DST means we have more hours of daylight for recreation in summer (pub garden rosé, anyone?) but was also put in place to reduce energy consumption and give farm workers an extra hour of sunlight in harvest season.

 DST has been shown to affect our health, both mental and physical, as our normal body rhythms adjust to the change in hours.

 Studies suggest that winding the clocks back causes reductions in sleep - which can increase the chance of seasonal depression - along with the risk of cardiac issues, stroke, cortisol production, and even traffic accidents.

 In March 2019, MEPs (Members of the European Parliament) voted overwhelmingly in favour of scrapping DST from 2021 onwards, at a whopping 410 votes to 192.

-The vote means that EU member states will each decide whether to remain in a permanent state of summer time, or a permanent state of winter time, from 2021.
+The vote meant that EU member states would each decide whether to remain in a permanent state of summer time, or a permanent state of winter time, from 2021.